The big picture

 It all depends on how much moisture your beard needs.
 This is a personal issue, and the folks I spoke with gave me a range of answers.

-If you tend to be on the oily side, Dr. Bronner’s Castile Soap in Tea Tree or Peppermint is what you want.
-The original.
-The classic Peppermint Castile will invigorate and wake you up.
+If you tend to be on the oily side, Dr. Bronner’s Castile in Tea Tree or Peppermint is what you want.
+This is the original, the classic, in either Liquid or Bar.
+The Peppermint Castile will invigorate and wake you up.
 The Tea Tree will help balance your skin.

 The maximum nourishment comes from Dr. Bronner’s Organic Shaving Soap which not only lathers beautifully for shaving around the edges, but also is a great beard wash.
 It will leave your beard soft and your skin soothed.